CDCgov/WDPB_CDS_PHL_Tools/Crypto_GP60_Tool/README.md

 ### Tool Functionality

-This tool's intended purpose is to perform Cryptosporidium subtyping utuilizing the GP60 genomic target region within the Cryptosporidum genome.
-The region targets the subtype family, short tandem repeats and secondary repeats within the sequece.
-The tool works with Sanger sequences and isolate whole genome contig sequences in fasta format.
+This tool's intended purpose is to perform Cryptosporidium subtyping utilizing the GP60 genomic target region within the Cryptosporidium genome.
+The region targets the subtype family, short tandem repeats, and secondary repeats within the sequence.
+The tool works with Sanger sequences and isolates whole genome contig sequences in fasta format.

 # Disclaimer